mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

-+++
-date = "2017-03-13T17:37:43Z"
+---
+date: '2017-03-13T17:37:43Z'
-title = "Using Rust to Control a Raspberry Pi Zero W Rover" draft = false description = "Creates a simple program in rust to control the raspberry pi zero w rover we have been building" slug = "rust-powered-rover" tags = ["rust", "raspberry-pi"]
+description: Creates a simple program in rust to control the raspberry pi zero w rover we have been building
-+++
+draft: false
+slug: rust-powered-rover
+tags:
+- rust
+- raspberry-pi
+title: Using Rust to Control a Raspberry Pi Zero W Rover
+---

 Over the past few weeks I have been starting to build a raspberry pi zero w controlled rover.